acxio/docasu/README.txt

 =========================================================================

-Welcome to DOCASU!
+Welcome to DoCASU!

 =========================================================================
-1. DOCASU Features
+1. DoCASU Features
 =========================================================================

 Please have a look at:
 http://code.optaros.com/trac/docasu/wiki/Features

 =========================================================================
-2. DOCASU Installation Guide
+2. DoCASU Installation Guide
 =========================================================================

 Please have a look at:
 http://code.optaros.com/trac/docasu/wiki/Install

 =========================================================================
-3. DOCASU Developer Guide
+3. DoCASU Developer Guide
 =========================================================================

 Please have a look at: